Adamcake/Legacy-GM8Emulator/README.md

 # GM8Emulator
 An emulator for games created with GameMaker 8.
+**NOTE**: 2018-12-29: today we discovered an aspect of GameMaker 8's behaviour which cannot be consistently replicated.
+More specifically, it has to do with the execution order of collision events when parenting and overriding are involved.
+Since this causes noticeable issues with fangames I've no choice but to discontinue this project.

 ## What's GameMaker?
 GameMaker is an IDE for creating Windows games, developed by YoYo Games. *GameMaker 8* (GM8) was the last of the numbered releases of GameMaker, released on December 22nd 2009 (surpassing *GameMaker 7*) and succeeded by *GameMaker: Studio* in 2011.
 Due to the huge behavioral differences between "Numbered GameMaker" and *GameMaker: Studio*, as well as Studio's lack of backward-compatibility, GM8 is still widely used, with thousands of games to its name.